The app has suddenly stopped working, why can't it get a GPS fix?

 Post date: 18-Jul-2019 07:54:47

-There are two possible reasons why the app may all of a sudden stop working.
+There are three possible reasons why the app may all of a sudden stop working.
 The first is a hardware issue which may be resolved by steps in, "Why is Taximeter "Waiting for a valid GPS fix..." when I have a GPS position fix in Google Maps?".
-Read on for the second reason...
+Read on for the others...

 Due to a bug in the way Android handles permissions, users updating to a later version of Taximeter on devices which have been OTA upgraded may be unable to obtain a valid GPS fix.
 Users experiencing this particular issue will see "Fix: 0" on the main display.

-Skip to the solution if you are not interested in the technical blurb.
+Skip to "Solution 1" if you are not interested in the technical blurb.

 The solution is to uninstall and reinstall the app accepting the runtime permissions.